Guide to Driving Iceland’s Golden Circle

 There are no signs to the wreck, however, there is now a parking area off the main Þjóðvegur Route 1 highway about 10km past the turnoff to the Skógafoss waterfall.
 GPS coordinates for the parking area are 63 27.546-19 21.887.

 The Diamond Beach is situated 377km to the east of Reykjavík.
-The diamond beach is super easy to find.
 Just follow Þjóðvegur Route 1 in the south-east direction until you reach the huge bridge at the Jökulsárlón Glacier Lagoon.
 The beach is on the right-hand side with parking on either side of the bridge.

 The Jökulsárlón lagoon is also worth checking out, there are kayak and boat tours you can do which we highly recommend!